Maher Bitar

-Maher Bitar is an American government official who worked in the administrations of U.S. presidents Barack Obama and Joe Biden.
+Maher B. S. Bitar (born 1984/1985) is an American government official who worked in the administrations of U.S. presidents Barack Obama and Joe Biden.

 Early life

 Bitar grew up in Montreal, Canada, graduating from Lower Canada College in 2002.
 In 2006, Bitar graduated from the School of Foreign Service at Georgetown University, where he was on the executive board of the school's Students for Justice in Palestine.
-Bitar has a master's degree from Oxford University, where he was a Marshall Scholar.
-He studied at Georgetown Law School.
+Bitar was a Marshall Scholar at the University of Oxford, where he received a master's in forced migration from the Refugee Studies Centre and studied toward a doctorate from the Department of Politics and International Relations.
+He initially planned to go on for a second master's in violence in conflict and development from the School of Oriental and African Studies at the University of London.
+He then studied at Georgetown Law School.
 He has written about political organizing among Palestinian refugees.
 His family is of Palestinian origin.

 Career

 Bitar worked at the United Nations High Commissioner for Refugees (UNHCR) in Malaysia and the United Nations Relief and Works Agency (UNRWA) in Jerusalem.